Jonathan Taylor (American football)

-Jonathan Taylor (born January 19, 1999) is an American football running back for the Indianapolis Colts of the National Football League (NFL).
+Jonathan Taylor (born January 19, 1999) is an American professional football running back for the Indianapolis Colts of the National Football League (NFL).

 Taylor played high school football at Salem High School, where he set a New Jersey state rushing yards record.
-He played college football at Wisconsin, finishing his college career as the sixth all-time rusher in the NCAA and the first player in history to rush for more than 6,000 yards in any three-year span.
-Taylor finished in the top ten of Heisman Trophy voting three times.
-Following each of the 2018 and 2019 seasons, he was named a unanimous first-team All-American and recipient of the Doak Walker Award, the award for the top running back in college football.
-Taylor was selected in the second round of the 2020 NFL Draft with the 41st pick by the Colts.
-With the Colts, Taylor led the NFL in both rushing yards and touchdowns in 2021, becoming a unanimous All-Pro and Pro Bowler in the same season.
+He played three seasons of college football for the Wisconsin Badgers, finishing his college career as the sixth all-time rusher in the NCAA and became the first player in FBS history to rush for more than 6,000 yards in any three-year span.
+Taylor finished in the top ten of Heisman Trophy voting three times, was named a unanimous first-team All-American, and was a recipient of the Doak Walker Award in both the 2018 and 2019 seasons.
+He was selected by the Colts in the second round of the 2020 NFL draft.
+In 2021, Taylor led the NFL in both rushing yards and touchdowns, becoming a unanimous All-Pro and Pro Bowler in the same season.

-Early years
+Early life

 Taylor was born in Salem, New Jersey, to Elizabeth Taylor and Jonathan James.
 His father played basketball for San Francisco State from 1982 to 1986.
-Taylor attended Salem High School.
-During his high-school football career, he amassed 4,642 rushing yards and 51 touchdowns.
+Taylor attended Salem High School, where he amassed 4,642 rushing yards and 51 touchdowns.
 As a senior, he set the New Jersey record with 2,815 rushing yards, which had been held by former Wisconsin Badgers running back Corey Clement.
-In his senior season, Taylor averaged 234.6 yards a game, rushing for 35 touchdowns and scoring 37 total touchdowns.
-During his senior year, he was honored with the Jim Henry Award as the high-school area player of the year for New Jersey, Pennsylvania, and Delaware.
+In his senior season, Taylor averaged 234.6 yards a game, rushing for 35 touchdowns and scoring 37 total, and was honored with the Jim Henry Award as the high school area player of the year for New Jersey, Pennsylvania, and Delaware.
 Taylor was also an accomplished performer in track and field, and he won two state titles in the 100-meter dash, his best time being 10.49 seconds.

 247Sports rated Taylor as a three-star prospect and the 24th-highest ranked running back in the class of 2017.
-He committed to play college football at Rutgers University but later changed it to the University of Wisconsin–Madison on November 1, 2016.
+He committed to play college football at Rutgers University, but later changed it to the University of Wisconsin–Madison on November 1, 2016.

 College career

 Freshman season

-After fall camp, Taylor opened his freshman year at Wisconsin in 2017 as one of the team's starting running backs alongside Shaw and James.
-In his first career game against Utah State, he rushed for 87 yards over nine carries and a touchdown.
-In his second game, against Florida Atlantic, he rushed for 223 yards and three touchdowns.
-After Taylor ran for 249 yards against Nebraska in the fifth game of the season, he entered the Heisman Trophy conversation and was routinely listed among the top-five Heisman candidates.
-In the following game, Taylor had 30 carries for 219 rushing yards and one rushing touchdown against Purdue in a 17–9 victory.
+After fall camp in 2017, Taylor opened his freshman year at Wisconsin as one of the team's starting running backs alongside Bradrick Shaw and Chris James.
+In his first collegiate game against Utah State, he had nine carries for 87 yards and a touchdown in the 59–10 win at home.
+In his second game against Florida Atlantic, Taylor ran the ball 26 times for 223 yards and a season-high three rushing touchdowns in the 31–14 win.
+After his fifth game of the season, in which he ran 25 carries for a season-high 249 yards in a 38–17 road victory against Nebraska, he entered the Heisman Trophy conversation and was routinely listed among the top-five Heisman candidates.
+The following game against Purdue, Taylor had 30 carries for 219 rushing yards and a touchdown in the 17–9 victory.